larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

   now work together with working group chairs to moderate disruptive behavior.

-The processes described in this document are solely applicable to IETF activities, and not to other related organizations, such as the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB),
+The processes described in this memo are solely applicable to IETF activities, and not to other related organizations, such as the Internet Research Task Force (IRTF), the Internet Architecture Board (IAB),